Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Proofs and more examples for Sections and

-\begin{example} We give another slow mixing example for the random MH algorithm using neighborhood relation induced by $\cNc$ on the space of equivalence classes.
-Let $p=5$ and the true DAG $G^*$ be as given in Figure~\ref{fig5}.
+\begin{example} Let $p=5$ and the true DAG $G^*$ be as given in Figure~\ref{fig5}.
 Consider the DAG $H = G \cup \{1 \rightarrow 4\}$.
 By (dd2) in Definition 9 of~\citet{he2013reversible}, $\EG{G^*} \notin \cNc(\EG{H})$.
-This is not surprising since $\cNc$ defines a symmetric relation and clearly, we cannot move from the CPDAG of $G^*$ to the CPDAG of $H$ by adding an edge between nodes $1, 4$.
-Actually, according to~\citet[Definition 9]{he2013reversible}, there are only 8 possible operations that we may apply to the CPDAG of $H$, as listed in Table~\ref{tb2:neigbhor}.
+Note that since $\cNc$ defines a symmetric relation, this is equivalent to claiming that we cannot move from $\EGG{G^*}$ to $\EGG{H}$, which is easy to prove: if we add $1 \rightarrow 4$ to $\EGG{G^*}$, all consistent extensions of the resulting PDAG cannot have the v-structures $1 \rightarrow 4 \leftarrow 3$ and $1 \rightarrow 4 \leftarrow 2$, which exist in $\EGG{H}$.
+Actually, according to~\citet[Definition 9]{he2013reversible}, there are only 8 possible operations that we may apply to the CPDAG of $H$, which we list in Table~\ref{tb2:neigbhor}.
 Each operation uniquely defines a resulting CPDAG and thus $|\cNc(\EG{H})| = 8$.
 In Figure~\ref{fig6}, we plot a member DAG for each equivalence class in $\cNc(\EG{H})$.